Telefonica/opensource-scaffold/README.md

 ### Node.js

 You have a fully working example in this repository.
-The workflow is in the [.github/workflows/license-compliance-node.yml](./.github/workflows/license-compliance-node.yml) file.
+Read the [Node.js License Compliance check](./tools/nodejs/license-compliance/README.md) in the `tools/nodejs/license-compliance` folder to know how to setup the license compliance check for Node.js dependencies.

 It comments on the pull request with the licenses that are not allowed or require special approval.